City Lit Advanced textile art course

 You will be taught be a team of tutors, all of whom are practicing artists and makers.

 Are there any other costs?
 Is there anything I need to bring?

-Starter materials for all specialist workshops (dye / print / pigments / cloth / threads / drawing materials) will be provided.
-You will also need to bring additional materials that are appropriate to your chosen area of exploration and as your project work develops this requirement will grow under your individual direction.
+Starter materials for all specialist workshops (dye, print, pigments, cloth, threads, drawing materials) will be provided.
+You will need to bring additional materials that are appropriate to your chosen area of exploration and as your project work develops.
+This requirement will grow as your individual direction develops, and tutors will advise on this throughout the course.
 You will need to provide your own sketchbooks.

 You will be expected to conduct research and visit museums, galleries and events.

 When I've finished, what course can I do next?

 You may want to go on to apply for exhibiting groups, fairs or shows, to BA or MA courses, to develop your work further through independent practice, or to study one of CIty Lit's expanding range of advanced long courses.

 In addition to our expanding range of advanced long courses, you will find a new and growing range of professional practice workshops in the school of Visual Arts, aimed at providing support, skills and context, and developing communities of practice.
 These workshops can be taken individually, according to need or interest, or as complementary components of a modular course, which you design for yourself; either way, they are there to provide you with the skills, knowledge and connections you need to take your advanced creative practice forward.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.